Pop-up exhibition

 A pop-up exhibition is a temporary art event, less formal than a gallery or museum but more formal than private artistic showing of work.
-Pop-up exhibits are erroneously called pop-up museums, such as the Museum of Ice Cream but do not fit the International Council of Museums definition of a museum.
 The idea began in 2007 in New York City where space for exhibiting artistic work is very limited.
 Although the idea originated from New York City, pop-up exhibitions occur all around the world.
 A recent example is Banksy's Dismaland, which ran from August to September 2015.

 Pop-up exhibitions usually allow for a more immersive experience for the visitor.
 Unlike most traditional museums, some pop-up exhibitions encourage the viewer to interact with the artwork.
 With this interaction, the exhibition allows for a "public curation," where the artwork is sometimes dependent on the user interaction.
 Many pop-ups are also intended to open up conversation and discussion about relevant social issues.

 Pop-up exhibitions allow the artist to interact with viewers from different regions of the world, and give viewers the opportunity to engage with the art in person.
 Pop-up exhibitions are beneficial for artist to spread their art around the world.

+Some pop-up exhibits (such as the Museum of Ice Cream) are erroneously called pop-up museums, but do not fit the International Council of Museums definition of a museum.